Endometrial biopsy

 • Suspicion of abnormal endometrial thickening

-Furthermore, this procedure is used to evaluate the effectiveness of hormone replacement therapy or to detect endometrial changes caused by medication treatments.
+Furthermore, this examination is used to assess the effectiveness of hormone replacement therapy or to detect endometrial changes caused by medication treatments.

 Usage and Dosage

-Endometrial resection is usually performed in hospitals or clinics by trained medical professionals.
-Before the procedure, patients are required to fast and be menstruation-free to ensure accuracy.
+Endometrial biopsy is usually performed in hospitals or clinics by trained medical professionals.
+Before the procedure, patients are asked to fast and to be menstruation-free to ensure accuracy.

 During the procedure, patients are asked to lie in a supine position.
-The doctor uses specialized instruments to access the endometrium, gently aspirating or curetting tissue samples.
-The entire process typically lasts from a few minutes to over ten minutes.
+The doctor uses specialized instruments to access the endometrium, gently aspirating or scraping tissue samples.
+The entire process typically takes a few minutes to over ten minutes.
 Patients may experience mild discomfort or bleeding afterward, but these symptoms usually resolve quickly.

 Benefits and Advantages